Overview

 6.8.3.
 Possible improvements

-command only takes in the index of the recipe.
+In the current implementation, the view command only takes in the index of the recipe.

 A possible improvement would be to allow users to input the recipe name they want viewed.